-The International H_2O Project (IHOP_2002) was one of the largest North American weather field experiments in history.
-From 13 May to 25 June 2002, over 200 researchers from the U.S., France, Germany and Canada converged on the Southern Great Plains to measure water vapor and other atmospheric parameters.
-The principle objective of IHOP_2002 is obtaining an improved characterization of the timevarying three-dimensional water vapor field and evaluating its utility in improving the understanding and prediction of convective processes.
-Toward this goal, IHOP_2002 brought together many of the existing operational and state-of-the-art water vapor sensors and numerical models.
+The International H2O Project (IHOP_2002) was one of the largest North American weather field experiments in history (Weckwerth et al. 2003).
+From 13 May to 25 June 2002, over 250 researchers from the U.S., France, Germany and Canada converged on the Southern Great Plains (SGP) to measure water vapor and other atmospheric parameters.
+The principle objective of IHOP_2002 is obtaining an improved characterization of the time-varying three-dimensional water vapor field and evaluating its utility in improving the understanding and prediction of convective processes.
+Toward this goal, IHOP_2002 brought together many of the existing operational and state-of-the-art research water vapor sensors and numerical models.

-The focus of IHOP_2002 is on four coordinated and overlapping research components: i) The Quantitative Precipitation Forecasting (QPF) research component seeks to determine the degree of improvement in forecast skill that occurs through improved characterization of the water vapor field.
-This work includes a variety of research and operational numerical modeling, data assimilation and expert systems. ii) The Convection Initiation (CI) research component seeks to further understand and eventually predict the processes that determine where and when convection forms. iii) The Atmospheric Boundary Layer (ABL) Processes research component seeks to improve understanding of the relationship between atmospheric water vapor and surface and boundary layer processes and their impact on convective development: and iv) The Instrumentation research component seeks to determine the optimal mix of future operational water vapor measurement strategies to better predict warm season rainfall.
+The focus of IHOP 2002 is on four coordinated and overlapping research components: i) The Quantitative Precipitation Forecasting (QPF) research component seeks to determine the degree of improvement in skill that occurs through characterization of the water vapor field.
+This work includes a variety of research and operational numerical modeling, data assimilation and expert systems. ii) The Convection Initiation (CI) research component seeks to further understand and eventually predict the processes that determine where and when convection forms. iii) The Atmospheric Boundary Layer (ABL) Processes research component seeks to improve understanding of the relationship between atmospheric water vapor and surface and boundary layer processes and their impact on convective development; and iv) The Instrumentation research component seeks to determine the optimal mix of future operational water vapor measurement strategies to better predict warm season rainfall.
 This group will also work toward better quantification of measurement accuracy, precision and performance limitations as they relate to using water vapor measurements in warm season forecasts and data assimilation systems.

-This paper presents a brief summary of the motivation, goals and experimental design of the project and shows some preliminary data collected.
+This paper presents a brief summary of IHOP_2002 and shows some preliminary data analyses which illustrate the value of integrated measurements.